tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 I was pretty happy with the default `minima` theme and it was simple enough to edit the `_config.yml` file to change the blog title, description, and various user details.
-I also made some minor [customisations][customizing minima]:
+I also made some minor [customisation][customising minima]:

-* Changing the date format to Australian standard with
+* Changing the date format to Australian standard:

   ```yaml
   minima:
     date_format: "%-d %B %Y"
   ```

-* Enabling display of post "excerpts" in the main listing with
+* Enabling display of post "excerpts" in the main listing:

   ```yaml
   show_excerpts: true